Bethsaida: Et-Tell

 Archaeologists tend to agree that the capital of the kingdom of Geshur was situated at et-Tell, a place also inhabited on a lesser scale during the first centuries BCE and CE and sometimes identified with the town of Bethsaida of New Testament fame.

 The first excavations of the site were conducted in 1987–1989 by the Golan Research Institute.
 In 2008–2010, and in 2014, archaeological excavations of the site were conducted by Rami Arav on behalf of the University of Nebraska of Omaha, Nebraska.
 According to Arav, the ruin of et-Tell is said to be Bethsaida, a ruined site on the east side of the Jordan on rising ground, 2 km from the sea.
-However, this distance poses a problem insofar as if it were a fishing village, it is situated far from the shore of the Sea of Galilee.
+However, this distance poses a problem, as a fishing village situated far from the shore of the Sea of Galilee would be problematic.
 In an attempt to rectify the problem, the following hypotheses have been devised: